-The current research in my group is centered on fundamental studies of the mass transport in ceramic materials for clean energy production and storage technologies.
+In the past my group has centered on fundamental studies of the mass transport in ceramic materials for clean energy production and storage technologies.
 These are materials for lithium ion batteries and materials for Intermediate Temperature Solid Oxide Fuel Cells (ITSOFC's) and for Solid Oxide Electrolysers (SOEC's).
 These last two applications are very closely related in terms of the materials requirements.
 A schematic of an SOEC for the production of hydrogen from steam is shown below.
 The aim is to produce hydrogen from renewable sources for use as a fuel for electric vehicles and static electricity production.

 Schematic of possible SOEC cells for the electrolysis of steam

 Isotopic exchange and surface analysis

 The majority of the fundamental researchin the group deals with the experimental study of oxygen transport in ceramics.
 Such studies are difficult in mixed conducting materials using electrical methods because of the high electronic conductivity and oxygen isotopic exchange methods must be used instead.
 Oxygen exchange data is particularly relevant to fuel cell cathode and oxygen separation membrane materials where the exchange of oxygen between the gas and the solid phase must be extremely rapid.
 18O gas/solid exchange experiments, followed by SIMS analysis, provide a measurement of the kinetics of this step.
 An example of an oxygen isotopic depth profile in a mixed conducting cathode material La1-xSrxCo1-yFeyO3-δ(LSCF)obtained by SIMS is shown below.

 A depth profile obtained from an isotopically exchanged ceramic sample of LSCF cathode material